madflojo/blog/posts/2014-12-23-building-self-healing-apps-with-saltapi.md

 This same type of logic could be built into Query exceptions rather than Connection exceptions only.
 With query exceptions you could also use salt-api to execute database maintenance scripts or call salt-cloud to provision additional servers.
 Once you give your application the ability to perform infrastructure wide actions you open the door to a wide range of automation capabilities.

-_To see the full script from this example you can view it on [GitHub Gists](https://gist.github.com/madflojo/95fe54b4e42ff01e1ba1)_
+_To see the full script from this example you can view it on [this GitHub Gist](https://gist.github.com/madflojo/95fe54b4e42ff01e1ba1)_